MN&S Spur: Connections with other lines

 Twin Cities and Western is the primary operator on the Bass Lake Spur.
 While it was possible to interchange between the two lines, it was a cumbersome process because of the track layout.
 A replacement junction was planned since 1999 or earlier that would allow TC&W trains to make continuous moves onto the MN&S Spur, but those plans stalled for about ten years.
 TC&W used to operate through the 29th Street rail trench, now known as the Midtown Greenway, but the rail line was severed at Hiawatha Avenue in the 1990s.
 The Bass Lake Spur was temporarily routed along the Kenilworth Trail to connect with BNSF Railway's Wayzata Subdivision in Minneapolis.
 That connection was only expected to last between one and six years, but in 2018, after TC&W opposed the reroute onto the MN&S Spur because it was unsafe, the alignment became permanent.

-In 2010, Hennepin County and the Metropolitan Council planned to build the Southwest Corridor light rail line along the Kenilworth Trail alignment being used by the Bass Lake Spur, so the MN&S interchange project was being reexamined.
+In 2010, Hennepin County and the Metropolitan Council planned to build the Metro Green Line Extension light rail line along the Kenilworth Trail alignment being used by the Bass Lake Spur, so the MN&S interchange project was being reexamined.
 A new study was planned to be complete by the end of the year.

 Progressive Rail's current Dan Patch Line was also a branch of the MN&S. It led to the southern end of Nicollet Avenue in Minneapolis where MN&S interurban passengers could board streetcars operated by the Twin City Rapid Transit Company and continue into downtown.